 Under the agreement with TML, TML would explore the property under Gold Rim's management and funding.
 TML will amalgamate the PMLs into one or more mining licenses and upon doing so, will transfer the licenses to Gold Rim.
-The Company confirmed the existence of gold mineralized quartz reefs from drilling programs completed in 2008 and will continue evaluating this property through trenching and geophysics programs.

-(b) Kakamega Properties, Kenya:
+(b) Kakamega Properties, Kenva: